-Interestingly, since WikiLeaks started accepting Bitcoin donations back in 2010 when the Bitcoin price was just pennies, the organisation now has a massive warchest that will enable it to keep going for the foreseeable future.
+Interestingly, since WikiLeaks started accepting Bitcoin donations back in 2010 when the Bitcoin price was just pennies, the organization now has a massive war chest that will enable it to keep going for the foreseeable future.

 Founded in 1953, PlayBoy is one of the oldest adult entertainment magazines out there.
 In recent years, as the print magazine industry continued its persistent decline, the company has also pivoted into online content.

 The company got widespread media attention after announcing in March of 2018 that it would soon accept cryptocurrency payments on its platform.